gustavobap/calendar/README.md

 This is a calendar application to manage reminders.
 It comprises of two separate apps, a backend built with **Ruby on Rails** and a frontend built with **React**.

+The application works with different timezones.
+If you access it from a different browser, it will show reminder times according to it's configured timezone.

 ## Demo

 There is a demonstration deployed at http://50.18.100.6/